 When Endless Mile began ten years ago today, I never envisioned the business taking so many twists & turns.
 Then again, who really knows how a company’s future will unfold?
 EM has survived desertion, a few changes in focus & two international relocations.
 But the business is still here & not going away any time soon.
 A brief recap of each year follows to show how Endless Mile has grown over the past decade.
-Join me looking back…
+Join me for a look back…

 Having quit my Rick Steves job in 2010, Endless Mile launched with an iPhone app for Recoleta Cemetery after nine months of off-&-on development.
 While graphics could have been better, seeing an idea come true that I’d dreamed about for so long was exhilarating.
 EM began as a team of three, each person with different responsibilities: content, programming & design.
 Seemed like a great idea at the time.
 But…

 The Art Nouveau guide to Buenos Aires was finished in February, then I jumped back into working for Rick Steves to make some investment capital.
 They were happy to have me return, & I promised myself to make Endless Mile work while having another job.
-Publicity ramped up with big names noticing EM at last as well as an assignment for Time Out.
+Publicity ramped up with big names noticing EM as well as an assignment for Time Out.

-Researching & writing new content while on the road for Rick Steves proved more difficult than I imagined.
-Then why not take that time to learn a new skill?
+Researching & writing new Endless Miles content while on the road for Rick Steves proved more difficult than I imagined.
+Then why not take time to learn a new skill?
 I’d been so impressed with the Nexus 7 tablet that I had no trouble envisioning EM guides as Android apps.
 With a total of five PDF guides complete for Buenos Aires & two for Lisbon, I dove into app design & development.
 Unfortunately, the end of a relationship & a difficult international move meant that my emotional state took priority over Endless Mile for well over a year.
 But before everything ground to a halt, I developed a rough Android app that I was keen on completing… when I could focus again.

 Even though I knew the app would not sell much —times had changed & apps no longer drew much attention— I hate to leave projects unfinished.
 I dusted off those programming skills & finished the Mosteiro dos Jerónimos app.
 The sense of self-satisfaction was worth more than any check from Google.
 Still looks fantastic to this day!